ram-sriram/Viewers/platform/docs/docs/deployment/index.md

 ### Configure Connection

-If you have an existing archive and intend to host the OHIF Viewer at the same domain name as your archive, then connecting the two is as simple as following the steps layed out in our
+If you have an existing archive and intend to host the Cure Assist at the same domain name as your archive, then connecting the two is as simple as following the steps layed out in our
 [Configuration Essentials Guide](./../configuration/configurationFiles.md).